sakihiwe news

 Tributes to Willie Thrasher, Sugluk Band set for third episode of Honour Song

-The episode will include performances by Thrasher and Elisapie along with conversations about the Sugluk Band, the poetic nature of the Inuktitut language, and Thrasher's experience in the music industry.
+The episode will include performances by Willie Thrasher and Elisapie, along with conversations about the Sugluk Band, the poetic nature of the Inuktitut language, and Thrasher's experience in the music industry.

 "I always feel like Inuit communities did a better job of retaining their language and traditions than most of us did in the south," explains Alan Greyeyes, Festival Director of the sākihiwē festival.
 "Willie Thrasher survived his Residential School experience and the Sugluk Band were some of the first artists to record music in Inuktitut, so I'm also excited to hear how Willie reconnected with his language and what kind of influence the Sugluk Band had on Elisapie."

 iskwē paid tribute to the iconic Kinnie Starr in the first episode of Honour Song and PIQSIQ honoured the esteemed Susan Aglukark in episode two.
-We'll be announcing trailblazers for the fourth episodes in the following weeks.
+Trailblazers for the fourth episode will be announced in the coming weeks.

 Enjoy episodes one and two of Honour Song on YouTube and set reminders for the rest of the season.

-Aboriginal Music Manitoba would like to acknowledge the Government of Canada, the Canada Council for the Arts, the Manitoba Arts Council, and the Winnipeg Arts Council for their financial support of the sākihiwē festival's outreach programming.
+Aboriginal Music Manitoba acknowledges the Government of Canada, the Canada Council for the Arts, the Manitoba Arts Council, and the Winnipeg Arts Council for their financial support of the sākihiwē festival’s outreach programming.

 #HonourSong